Todd Simon will serve as interim head coach for the remainder of the season.

-In September, Rice was given a five-year contract by the Nevada System of Higher Education Board of Regents, and then in April of this year he was given a two-year extension securing him in Las Vegas through at least the 2016-17 season.
+In September of 2012, Rice was rewarded with a five-year contract by the Nevada System of Higher Education Board of Regents, and then in April of this year he was given a two-year extension securing him in Las Vegas through at least the 2016-17 season.

 Prior to accepting his first head coaching job, Rice accumulated 18 years of experience as an assistant coach at the Division-I level.

 Rice joined Dave Rose's BYU staff in 2005 as an assistant coach, then was promoted to associate head coach in 2008.
 He helped BYU to five straight 25-win seasons and five consecutive NCAA Tournament berths, including a Sweet 16 appearance in 2011.
 BYU finished that season as the nation's 10th-ranked team, won the Mountain West regular-season championship and finished with an overall record of 32-5.
 The Cougars, led by National Player of the Year Jimmer Fredette, climbed as high as No. 3 in the polls, which is the highest a Mountain West team has ever been ranked.

 Rice was in charge of coordinating BYU's high-powered offense as well as the program's recruiting efforts.
 He developed a stellar reputation in the industry and was regarded as one of the top assistant coaches in the nation.
 In 2010 in a FoxSports.com poll, he was selected by other conference coaches as the top assistant coach in the Mountain West.
 Rice also became known as one of the top offensive minds in all of college basketball as the Cougars led the Mountain West in scoring offense in all six of his seasons at BYU.